 The Malayan Emergency (1948–60) arose out of an attempt by the Malayan Communist Party to overthrow the British colonial administration of Malaya.
-Over the twelve years that the conflict took place, New Zealand soldiers, sailors and airmen made a significant contribution to the Commonwealth effort to defeat the communist insurgency.
+Over the 12 years of conflict, New Zealand soldiers, sailors and airmen made a significant contribution to the Commonwealth effort to defeat the communist insurgency.

-Twenty-two New Zealand servicemen lost their lives during the Emergency - three as a result of enemy action.
-For the New Zealand Army, with its experience of jungle warfare limited to a few small actions during the Second World War, the operations in Malaya marked a new departure.
-They were an important stage in the movement of New Zealand military forces from a non-regular to a regular framework of organisation.
-They also offered an opportunity to develop professional skills, and laid the basis for effective service in the Vietnam War.
+Fifteen New Zealand servicemen lost their lives in ther region by the end of 1960 - three as a result of enemy action.
+For the New Zealand Army, with its experience of jungle warfare limited to a few small actions during the Second World War, the operations in Malaya were a new departure.
+They were important in the transition of the New Zealand military from a non-regular to a regular organisational structure.
+They also offered opportunities to develop professional skills, and laid the basis for effective service in the Vietnam War.